-With respect to tisotumab vedotin, we have issued patents and pending patent applications in numerous jurisdictions, including the U.S., Europe and Japan.
-Our issued U.S., European and Japanese patents covering the composition of matter for tisotumab vedotin do not begin to expire until June 2031.
-We have filed a request for PTE in the U.S., covering the composition of matter for tisotumab vedotin which, if granted, would provide protection beyond June 2031.
-In addition to our key composition of matter patents for tisotumab vedotin, we have issued patents and pending patent applications in numerous jurisdictions relating to specific formulations, indications and combination therapies that may offer additional protection.

-With respect to epcoritamab, we have issued patents and pending patent applications in numerous jurisdictions, including the U.S., Europea and Japan.
-Our U.S., European and Japanese patent applications and issued patents covering the composition of matter for epcoritamab do not begin to expire until January 2035.
-In addition, we have filed a request for PTE in the U.S. covering the composition of matter for epcoritamab which, if granted, would provide protection beyond 2035.
-In addition to our key composition of matter patents for epcoritamab, we have issued patents and pending patent applications in numerous jurisdictions relating to specific formulations, dosing regimens, indications and combination therapies that may offer additional protection.
+With respect to daratumumab, we have issued patents and pending patent applications in numerous jurisdictions, including patents issued in the United States, Europe and Japan.
+Our issued U.S., European and Japanese patents covering the composition of matter for daratumumab do not begin to expire until March 2026.
+In addition to our key composition of matter patents for daratumumab, we and Janssen have issued patents and pending patent applications in numerous jurisdictions and for specific formulations, indications and combination therapies that may offer additional protection.
+With respect to ofatumumab, we have issued patents and pending patent applications in numerous jurisdictions, including in the United States, Europe and Japan.
+Our issued U.S., European and Japanese patents covering the composition of matter for ofatumumab do not begin to expire until October 2023, with the U.S. composition of matter patent extended to May 2031.
+Novartis has issued patents and pending patent applications in numerous jurisdictions, including the United States, Europe and Japan.
+Our issued U.S., European and Japanese patents covering the composition of matter for tisotumab vedotin, we have issued patents and pending patent applications in numerous jurisdictions relating to specific formulations, indications and combination therapies that may offer additional protection.

 The actual protection afforded by a patent, which can vary from country to country, depends on the type of patent, the scope of its coverage as determined by the patent office or courts in the country, and the availability of legal remedies in the country.
-This list above does not identify all patents that may be related to daratumumab, ofatumumab, tisotumab vedotin, epcoritamab and our product candidates.
+This list above does not identify all patents that may be related to daratumumab, ofatumumab, tisotumab vedotin and our product candidates.
 For example, in addition to the listed patents, we have patents on platform technologies (that relate to certain general classes of products or methods), as well as patents that relate to methods of using, formulating or administering a product or product candidate, which may confer additional patent protection.
 We also have pending patent applications that may give rise to new patents related to one or more of these product candidates, technologies, formulations and uses.

-The information in "Genmab's Proprietary Products" is based on our current assessment of patents that we own or control or have exclusively licensed.
+The information in the above list is based on our current assessment of patents that we own or control or have exclusively licensed.
 The information is subject to revision, for example, in the event of changes in the law or legal rulings affecting our patents or if we become aware of new information.
-Significant legal issues remain unresolved as to the extent and scope of available patent protection for biotechnology products and processes in the U.S. and other important markets outside the U.S. We expect that litigation will likely be necessary to determine the term, validity, enforceability, and/or scope of certain of our patents and other proprietary rights.
+Significant legal issues remain unresolved as to the extent and scope of available patent protection for biotechnology products and processes in the United States and other important markets outside the United States.
+We expect that litigation will likely be necessary to determine the term, validity, enforceability, and/or scope of certain of our patents and other proprietary rights.
 An adverse decision or ruling with respect to one or more of our patents could result in the loss of patent protection for a product and, in turn, the introduction of competitor products or follow-on biologics to the market earlier than anticipated.